 What Does a Warehouse Management System Do?

-A warehouse management system can provide real-time insights into any aspect of warehouse operations, from the location of each item to the number of employees on the packing floor.
-It helps manage and optimize warehouse processes ranging from workforce scheduling to picking items and shipping orders.
+A WMS provides real-time insights into any aspect of warehouse operations, from the location of each item to the number of employees on the packing floor.
+The software can use these insights to generate actionable suggestions to improve efficiency, save time, and strengthen margins throughout the supply chain—a major cost driver for most companies.

-Optimizing daily schedule: Taking into account current orders and available staff, a WMS can devise daily plans that schedule the right amount of labor and estimate labor costs.
+• Daily scheduling: Taking into account current orders and available staff, a WMS can devise daily plans that schedule the right amount of labor and estimate labor costs.
 A WMS can also connect to transportation providers to schedule shipping and receiving times and locations.
-That ensures truck drivers arrive at the right dock at the right time and staff is ready for them.
+That helps truck drivers arrive at the right dock at the right time and keeps staff ready for them.

-Managing inventory: A WMS can gather information from mobile devices and machinery to record the movement of inventory throughout the warehouse.
-An associate can scan items when they’re received and again when stored, picked, packed and shipped.
-The WMS adjusts inventory levels in real time to help minimize waste while avoiding stockouts.
+• Inventory management: A WMS can gather information from mobile devices and machinery to record the movement of inventory throughout the warehouse.
+An associate can scan items when they’re received and again when stored, picked, packed, and shipped.
+The WMS adjusts inventory levels in real time to help minimize waste and avoid stockouts.

-Order fulfillment: A WMS can facilitate fast and accurate order fulfillment.
+• Order fulfillment: A WMS facilitates fast and accurate order fulfillment.
 To fill each day’s orders, the picking team can use a highly detailed packing list—often on a mobile device that they carry with them—listing exactly what they need and where it’s located.

-Monitoring and reporting: A WMS can document standard operating procedures to ensure employees follow them at all times and monitor warehouse operations to detect problems.
-The company can then analyze the data collected by the WMS to assess warehouse performance, find areas for improvement, create goals and track progress over time.
+• Monitoring and reporting: A WMS documents standard operating procedures so employees can follow them at all times and monitor warehouse operations to detect problems.
+The company can then analyze the data collected by the WMS to assess warehouse performance, find areas for improvement, create goals, and track progress over time.

 Types of Warehouse Management Systems